Okay, so I got this question many times from my fellow 3d artists: is it worth creating archviz animations using the Unreal Engine 4?

 2 - You need expertise to create high-end quality content

 The learning curve for the Unreal Engine is pretty steep.
 It means you have to invest a lot of time to learn how to use it well.
 This is one of the biggest downsides of using UE4.

 For example, it took me about 6 months to achieve a decent visual quality.
 My first results were pretty bad.
 I didn’t really know how to use the Editor properly although I had years of experience in creating content for game engines.
 Furthermore, at that time, there wasn’t too many tutorials on how to use Unreal for archviz purposes (I think it’s still an issue).

 After 6 months of neverending practicing and learning, I managed to create the A33 Office that was a milestone for me.
 But it contained lots of errors and I did things pretty wrong in it.
 It took me about 3 additional projects to learn how to use it more efficient in terms of visual quality, creation time and optimizing scenes and resources.

 Maybe the steep learning curve is the reason why only a few 3d artists are able to create high-end quality archviz content with Unreal, compared to V-Ray.

-3) It might be risky to use without know-how
+3 - I might be risky to use it without proper know-how

 Sometimes we run into technical problems during a project that we need to solve.
 Although Unreal has an extensive documentation and a great AnswerHub support, you might face problems that take up a lot of time to resolve.
 If you’re not very experienced with this technology, it might be pretty dangerous in case of paid projects and strict deadlines.